asharris/ParallelsBackup/README.md

 ## Introduction
 backupParallels.py is a Python3 script to make complete backups of Virtual Machines (VM) running under Parallels.
 Tar is used to create a single file of all the files in the VM and the file is then compressed before being copied to the destination.

 Before a backup is started, any running VMs are suspended.
-The cumulative runtime for the VM is checked and if it is greater than the cumulative runtime the last time the VM was backed up a backup is made.
+The cumulative runtime for the VM is checked and if it is greater than the cumulative runtime the last time the VM was backed up, a backup is made.
 If the VM was running, it is resumed after a copy is taken.

 Optional commands can be run before a VM is suspended or after it is resumed.